RMS (SCOTLAND) LTD - STANDARD TERMS AND CONDITIONS FOR THE SALE OF GOODS ONLINE

 - The price of Goods includes VAT (where applicable) at the applicable current rate chargeable in the UK for the time being.
 However, if the rate of VAT changes between the date of the Order and the date of delivery, the Supplier will adjust the VAT to be paid by you, unless you have already paid for the Goods in full before the change in VAT takes effect.

 - The price of the Goods does not include delivery charges.
 Delivery charges are as advised during the check-out process, before confirmation of an Order.
+Delivery charges applied to software licenses will be treated as a handling charge.

 - The Website contains a large number of Goods.
 It is always possible that, despite reasonable efforts some of the Goods on the Website may be incorrectly priced.
 The Supplier will normally check prices as part of the dispatch procedures so that: